samhwang/lyka-move-the-bot/README.md

 ## Assumptions

+- There is only 1 robot in the whole factory.
-- The starting location is always within the grid ([0-9, 0-9]).
+- The starting and finishing location is always within the grid ([0-9, 0-9]).
-- The command lines are always valid for each test case. (i.e. part 1 commands only has N W E S).
+- The command lines being fed into the robot are always valid for each test case. (i.e. part 1 commands only has N W E S).

 ## Part 1